Managing Director at Bonsey Jaden

 I had my first taste of being both a creative and an entrepreneur, and boy was it delicious.

-When the opportunity arrived to start something new with my best friends, I had no hesitation in switching from music to music business.
+When the opportunity arrived to start something new with friends, I had no hesitation in switching from music to music business.
 Our two-and-a-half man bedroom operation blossomed into a fully-fledged 20-person social media agency in less than a year.

 I also decided to start 4 other business in the following year.
 We had to move offices twice to accommodate our short-sightedness and obsessive business drive.

-This is where the story really begins.
+Which is where the story really begins.